Internal combustion or electric trolling motors are prohibited

 Simple mud warning about the KARS Park canoe/Kayak launch areas.
 Both the Members launch area and the $5.00 guest launch areas are MUCKY AND MUDDY.
 Not a problem going out-except if you lose a shoe in the muck.

-However I try to keep a spare half gallon of water to wash off before getting into my truck.
+However for the return & exit from the river: I try to keep a spare half gallon of water to wash off before getting into my truck.